 I was having a really good time sightseeing.
 The only thing that made me somewhat uneasy was the Korean missionary who moved in days after I did.
 He wasn’t a bad guy.
 I just didn’t feel comfortable talking to strangers, especially to someone who wanted to know which tour I took and wanted to tag along.
 He even called the front desk to connect his call to my room.
 I was mad at the front desk for not consulting with me first and assuming that he was my friend.
 I couldn’t remember if he managed to knock on my door or not.
 If he did, I might have told him that I had to get up early for the tour and had to go to sleep then.
 Anyway, he was only able to tag alone once with me to San Diego SeaWorld.
 Since I had so much to see, I was always on the run.
-I was very good at sloughing off the cicada’s shell, leaving behind my camouflage.
+I was very good at making a cunning escape, like a well-camouflaged cicada sloughing off its shell.
 Another thing that bothered me was the breakfast.
 The McDonald nearby was frequented by people you wouldn’t want to associate with.
 Downtown LA during weekend is a horrible town.

 You must be waiting impatiently for me to reveal where I first visited in Los Angeles as a single young female traveler.
 Below is the list.
 You can look up the internet for more information on each point of interest.

-Downtown LA, Disneyland, Universal Studios, Hollywood sign, Hollywood Bowl, China, Mann’s Chinese Theatre, Sunset Boulevard, Beverly Hills, Hollywood Walk of Fame, Little Tokyo, San Diego SeaWorld.
+Downtown LA, Disneyland, Universal Studios, Hollywood sign, Hollywood Bowl, Chinatown, Mann’s Chinese Theatre, Sunset Boulevard, Beverly Hills, Hollywood Walk of Fame, Little Tokyo, San Diego SeaWorld.

 ** 版權所有 – Elisa English